 Jody lives in picturesque Colorado where she enjoys hiking various types of terrain, foggy mornings with steaming mugs of tea, reading classic literature and theological essays, studying words and their origins, and practising the art of hospitality.
 (She also has the rather annoying habit of spelling things ‘Britishly’.)

-A native of Dallas, Texas, John currently works as an attorney and writer in the Washington, D.C. metro area.
+A longtime resident of Dallas, Texas, John currently works as an attorney and writer in the Washington, D.C. metro area.
 He holds a law degree from Yale Law School and an undergraduate degree in government (international politics and policy track) from Patrick Henry College, and is presently pursuing his Master of Arts in Religion (concentration in theology) at the Institute of Lutheran Theology.
 He particularly enjoys studying the history of modernity and how faith communities preserve their identities in the face of changing social conditions.
 In his spare time, John enjoys going for morning runs, reviewing movies, reading literature, and rejoicing in the renaissance of longform journalism.
-He lives in Los Angeles, California.